codeforamerica/colonel-clark/README.md

-# colonel-clark
+# Colonel Clark

-January test project for 2013 Code for America Fellowship Louisville team
+### January test application for 2013 Code for America Fellowship Louisville team
+This application will TBD.

 ## Development Setup